Calcium deficiency symptoms can be improved when you learn some important facts on calcium and why your body needs this mineral to stay healthy.

 Be aware that consuming high amounts of calcium supplements along with too much vitamin D and not enough vitamin A or vitamin K2 can create a high amount of calcium in your blood.

-So, as you can see you will need to consume the right type of nutrients to avoid a calcium deficiency and to avoid the symptoms of too much calcium.
+As you can see, you will need to consume the right balance of nutrients to avoid a calcium deficiency and to avoid the symptoms of too much calcium.

 Raw food health usually starts with some sort of raw food list that a "potential" raw foodist can follow.
 Unfortunately, most raw food lists will only feature raw plant foods to be used in your raw fo…